robertomauro/AriaVLC/README.md

 AriaVLC
 =======

 AriaVLC is a little utility that let you watch videos with VLC and play the audio through AirPlay.
+In Sync.
 For FREE.

 ## How it works